slowernews/wisdom-tldr/chapters/chapter_1_self.md

 <!--
 - (kk) To make mistakes is human.
 To own your mistakes is divine.
 Nothing elevates a person higher than quickly admitting and taking personal responsibility for the mistakes you make and then fixing them fairly.
 If you mess up, fess up.
 It’s astounding how powerful this ownership is.
 - (kk) When crisis and disaster strike, don’t waste them.
 No problems, no progress.
-> *'If something fails where you thought it would fail, that is not a failure.' -- Kevin Kelly* -->
+> *"If something fails where you thought it would fail, that is not a failure."
+-- Kevin Kelly*
+-->

-> *'Experience is merely the name men gave to their mistakes.' -- Oscar Wilde*
+> *"Experience is merely the name men gave to their mistakes."
+-- Oscar Wilde*

-> *'Good judgment comes from experience.
+> *"Good judgment comes from experience.
 Experience comes from bad judgment'. -- Jim Horning*

-> *'We're even wrong about which mistakes we're making.' -- Carl Winfeld*
+> *"We're even wrong about which mistakes we're making."
+-- Carl Winfeld*

 Fail fast and bounce back quickly: sometimes you win, sometimes you learn.

 Failure is only failure if you don’t learn from it.
 Accept it as part of the process.
 Repeated failure will toughen your spirit and show you with absolute clarity how things must be done.
 Anyone who has never made a mistake has never tried anything new.
 When you don’t know something you will pay for it - that’s the stupidity tax.

-> *'The greatest mistake you can make in life is to continually be afraid you will make one.' -- Elbert Hubbard*
+> *"The greatest mistake you can make in life is to continually be afraid you will make one."
+-- Elbert Hubbard*

-> *'Failure is the condiment that gives success its flavor.' -- Truman Capote*
+> *"Failure is the condiment that gives success its flavor."
+-- Truman Capote*

-> *'Prove all things; hold fast that which is good.' -- 1 Thessalonians 5:21*
+> *"Prove all things; hold fast that which is good."
+-- 1 Thessalonians 5:21*

-> *'Calling it an experiment gives you permission to fail.' -- A.J.
+> *"Calling it an experiment gives you permission to fail."
+-- A.J.
 Jacobs*

-> *'It’s not the load that breaks you down, it’s the way you carry it.' -- Lou Holtz*
+> *"It’s not the load that breaks you down, it’s the way you carry it."
+-- Lou Holtz*

-> *'It’s so hard to forget pain, but it’s even harder to remember sweetness.
+> *"It’s so hard to forget pain, but it’s even harder to remember sweetness.
 We have no scar to show for happiness.
-We learn so little from peace.' -- Chuck Palahniuk*
+We learn so little from peace."
+-- Chuck Palahniuk*

 ### On regrets

-> *'Sorrow is better than fear.
+> *"Sorrow is better than fear.
 Fear is a journey, a terrible journey.
-But, sorrow is at least an arriving.' -- Alan Paton*
+But, sorrow is at least an arriving."
+-- Alan Paton*

-> *'A life spent making mistakes is not only more honourable, but more useful, than a life spent doing nothing.' -- George Bernard Shaw*
+> *"A life spent making mistakes is not only more honourable, but more useful, than a life spent doing nothing."
+-- George Bernard Shaw*

 Be gentle first with yourself.
 Don't punish yourself for failing.
 Failing is learning.

 You are more than your mistakes.
 Your past mistakes are meant to guide you, not to define you.
 Don’t ever regret anything because regretting means wanting to forget every moment.
 Every moment is what makes you who you are today.

-> *'It’s not just other people we need to forgive.
-Sometimes we need to forgive ourselves.' -- Mitch Albom*
+> *"It’s not just other people we need to forgive.
+Sometimes we need to forgive ourselves."
+-- Mitch Albom*

-> *'You’re going to make mistakes in life.
-It’s what you do after the mistakes that counts.' -- Brandi Chastain*
+> *"You’re going to make mistakes in life.
+It’s what you do after the mistakes that counts."
+-- Brandi Chastain*

-> *'Someone I loved once gave me a box full of darkness.
-It took me years to understand that this too, was a gift.' -- Mary Oliver*
+> *"Someone I loved once gave me a box full of darkness.
+It took me years to understand that this too, was a gift."
+-- Mary Oliver*

 Suffering is a temporary but essential part of life.

 Making mistakes is better than faking perfections.
 Every difficulty carries with it a corresponding opportunity of equal size.

-> *'Your pain, is the breaking of the shell that encloses your understanding.' -- Kahil Gibran*
+> *"Your pain, is the breaking of the shell that encloses your understanding."
+-- Kahil Gibran*

-> *'Out of suffering have emerged the strongest souls; the most massive characters are seared with scars.' -- Kahlil Gibran*
+> *"Out of suffering have emerged the strongest souls; the most massive characters are seared with scars."
+-- Kahlil Gibran*

-> *'A scar is not an injury.
+> *"A scar is not an injury.
 A scar is an healing.
-After an injury, a scar is what makes you whole.' -- China Mieville*
+After an injury, a scar is what makes you whole."
+-- China Mieville*